 X 23 Air Gardens (D-2 backup) X 24 Polaris Hall X 25 Falcon Club-East Ballroom X 26 Falcon Club-East Ballroom X 27 Thunderbird Overlook (H-1 backup) X 28 Air Academy High Auditorium X 29 Officer’s Club-West Ballroom X 30 Arnold Hall Ballroom X 31 Arnold Hall Theater X 32 F-1 X 33 Memorial Wall (D-1 backup) X 34 Falcon Club-West Ballroom X 35 Polaris Hall X 36 Arnold Hall Theater X 37 Ground Training Facility X 38 Air Gardens (D-2 backup) X 39 Ground Training Facility X 40 Holaday Athletic Center X

 GETTING AROUND THE ACADEMY

 Please plan to arrive early for all Graduation Week events, especially the Graduation Parade and Graduation Ceremony.
+On graduation day, high volumes of vehicular traffic are expected and traffic wait times can exceed 1 hour, so please plan accordingly.
 Traffic will likely be heavy and parking and security checks may result in delays getting to your destination.
 Throughout your visit, we recommend you be prepared with comfortable walking shoes and water, since bus wait times may sometimes be longer than expected.
-Although handicapped shuttles will be available throughout the Cadet Area, there may be extensive walking required from bus stops to your final destination.
+Although handicapped accessible shuttles will be available throughout the Cadet Area, there may be extensive walking required from bus stops to your final destination.
 Please make sure to consider this when bringing elderly or infirm guests to the Academy.

 PARKING AND SHUTTLES